 PhD 2001, Florida State University

-Christopher N. Okonkwo received his doctorate from the Florida State University, his master's from Florida A & M University, and his bachelor's degree (with Honors) from the University of Nigeria, Nsukka.
-His research and teaching address the intersecting histories, cultures, and literary productions of Anglophone Africa and the African Diaspora, with particular emphasis on 20th through 21st century African and African American fiction and nonfiction prose; classic and neo-slave narratives and their contemporary permutations and circulations; post-colonial theory and criticism; modernity and literary modernism; migration, diaspora, and transnational studies; the interplays of music and literature; and major authors Chinua Achebe, Toni Morrison, and Chimamanda Ngozi Adichie.
+Christopher N. Okonkwo received his doctorate from Florida State University, his master's from Florida A & M University, and his bachelor's degree (with Honors) from the University of Nigeria, Nsukka.
+A comparatist, his research, scholarship and teaching address the intersecting histories, cultures, and literary productions of Anglophone Africa and the African Diaspora, with particular emphasis on 20th through 21st century African and African American fiction and nonfiction prose; classic and neo-slave narratives and their contemporary permutations and circulations; post-colonial theory and criticism; modernity and literary modernism; migration, diaspora, and transnational studies; the interplays of music and literature; and major authors Chinua Achebe, Toni Morrison, and Chimamanda Ngozi Adichie.

 Kindred Spirits: Chinua Achebe and Toni Morrison (under contract with the University of Virginia Press)

 A Spirit of Dialogue: Incarnations of Ợgbañje, the Born-to-Die, in African American Literature.
 University of Tennessee Press, 2008

 "Sound Statements and Counterpoints: Ike Oguine's Channeling of Music, Highlife and Jazz, in A Squatter's Tale."
 College Literature 46.3 (Summer 2019).
 628-658.

 "Migration Blues in Jazz Styling: Spinning Them Overlooked Jazz and Blues Numbers in Brian Chikwava's Fiction."
 Research in African Literatures 47.4 (Spring 2017).
 152-170.